marcelocra/marcelocra/details.md

 I have no idea!
 But I don't think so!

-I've been using both GitHub Copilot and ChatGPT to help me be more productive and I think they are great at that!
+I've been using both GitHub Copilot and ChatGPT to help me be more productive and think they are great at that!

 I do believe that one needs solid foundations in order to employ these tools effectively.
 For example, how will I know that the AI gave me a good algorithmic solution for a problem if I don't understand what the bound are?

-I have a list of stuff that I consider very important:
+Here is a list of stuff that I consider very important:

 -   algorithms and data structures
 -   software design and architecture